How to Design a Font From Scratch (Step-by-Step Guide)

 Can I sell my own fonts?

 Yes.
-Many designers create and sell fonts as a revenue stream.
+Many designers create fonts as digital products and sell them through their own websites or marketplaces.
+Fonts can become a valuable long-term revenue stream.

 Who makes custom fonts for companies?